Staged Update Run TSG

 Conditions:

-Message: cannot continue the StagedUpdateRun: failed to initialize the stagedUpdateRun: failed to process the request due to a client error: no resourceSnapshots with index `1` found for resourcePlacement `web-app-placement` in namespace `my-app-namespace`
+Message: cannot continue the updateRun: failed to validate the updateRun: failed to process the request due to a client error: no resourceSnapshots with index `1` found for placement `my-app-namespace/web-app-placement`

 Observed Generation: 1